jjgecon/Replication_Dickens_2022/README.md

 ## Abstract

 We revisit the role of trade on long-run inter-ethnic linguistic differences.
-[Dickens (2022)](https://doi.org/10.1093/ej/ueab065) hypothesized that neighboring languages are more similar when agriculture provides potential gains from \emph{inter-ethnic} trade.
+[Dickens (2022)](https://doi.org/10.1093/ej/ueab065) hypothesized that neighboring languages are more similar when agriculture provides potential gains from *inter-ethnic trade*.
 Since his empirical approach confounds inter- and intra-ethnic trade, we replicate his main analysis using improved measures of inter-ethnic gains from trade.
 Our results confirm the role of trade in inter-ethnic linguistic differences while showing the difficulty of disentangling the role of inter- vs intra-ethnic trade.
 We also provide an open-source computational framework to replicate both sets of results, which others can use to produce original replicable economic research.

 # Replication Computational Framework